My favorites | Sign in

 Why Java Simon?

-Back in 2008 we wanted to use something like JAMon for our products originally, but we lacked two important features:
+Back in 2008 we wanted to use something like JAMon for our products originally, but we lacked two important features: * better way (or any way for that matter) to organize all those monitors; * nanosecond resolution.

-Simon API gives you a better control over all those monitors in your big - possibly Java EE - application.
+Simon API gives you better control over all those monitors in your big - possibly Java EE - application.
 Simons are organized in a hierarchy similar to what you can see in java.util.logging API.

 Simons can be disabled which minimizes their overhead influencing your application.
 These operations can be performed on the whole subtrees of Simons which makes partial application monitoring easier.
 See SimonHierarchy for more.